Corpus iurisprudentiae Romanae

 De novationibus et delegationibus

-(Concerning novations and delegations.)
+(Concerning Novations and Delegations.)

 1 Ulpianus libro quadragensimo sexto ad Sabinum.
 Novatio est prioris debiti in aliam obligationem vel civilem vel naturalem transfusio atque translatio, hoc est cum ex praecedenti causa ita nova constituatur, ut prior perematur. novatio enim a novo nomen accepit et a nova obligatione.
 1Illud non interest, qualis processit obligatio, utrum naturalis an civilis an honoraria, et utrum verbis an re an consensu: qualiscumque igitur obligatio sit, quae praecessit, novari verbis potest, dummodo sequens obligatio aut civiliter teneat aut naturaliter: ut puta si pupillus sine tutoris auctoritate promiserit.